Scient025/ForVis/README.md

-# F1 Data Visualization 🏎️
+# BRANDON TEST F1 Data Visualization 🏎️

 A comprehensive data visualization tool built with Python to analyze Formula 1 telemetry and real-time data.
 This application provides insights into race performance, lap times, and various other metrics through an interactive GUI interface.